It's a Jungle Out There (collection): Givenchy's debut: Search for the Golden Fleece

 The pieces displayed McQueen's precise structures.
 Most of the pieces were made of white and golden fabrics, some of them included details of golden embroidery or bone feathers.
 The models exhibited big hairstyles in the shape of horns and butterfly wings, at times, decorated with headdresses or jewellery.
 The reaction was mostly negative; The New York Times qualified the collection as "vulgar" and "hostile".
 The French fashion editors criticized the election of McQueen as the creative director of Givenchy while the British press defended McQueen's work; The Independent stated that the designer "made a brave and admirable move".
 The collection has been considered a "failure" in McQueen's career, even the British designer confessed that he felt it "unsuccessful" for himself.

 Concept and creative process

-In the midst of the controversy created by his Givenchy debut, McQueen found the inspiration for his next collection in nature; "I get a lot of inspiration from nature itself, it comes a lot in my work really; I mean, it is a big ascetic for me so, I work on that a lot".
-In that ascetic, McQueen found an analogy between his experience with the press after the Givenchy debut and nature in the Thomson's gazelle.
+In the midst of the controversy created by his Givenchy debut, McQueen found the inspiration for his next collection in nature; "I get a lot of inspiration from nature itself, it comes a lot in my work really; I mean, it is a big aesthetic for me so, I work on that a lot".
+In that aesthetic, McQueen found an analogy between his experience with the press after the Givenchy debut and nature in the Thomson's gazelle.
 According to Simon Costin, set designer for McQueen's shows, "his mood boards were covered with blow-ups of images of National Geographic of gazelles being torn apart by lions".